EdgeVerve/oe-business-rule/README.md

 ## Introduction

 This oe-cloud module implements the business rule functionality.
 The most common way to represent a rule is via **decision tables**.
-We additionally allow rules to be represented hierarchially via a concept called **decision graphs, decision services and tree**.
+We additionally allow rules to be represented hierarchially via a concept called **decision graphs, decision services and decision tree**.
 All are accessed through different APIs.

 This module extensively makes use of js-feel business rule engine.